 Bedbugs help unravel suspected North Texas human trafficking ring

-PRINCETON, Texas — On a row of newly constructed homes in Princeton, no one, it seems, noticed anything odd about the quiet two-story brick house on Ginsburg Lane.
+PRINCETON, Texas — On a row of newly constructed homes in Princeton, Texas, it seems no one noticed anything odd about the quiet two-story brick house on Ginsburg Lane.

 That is until the bedbugs arrived.